GoogleChrome/web.dev/src/site/content/en/blog/content-visibility/index.md

 In Chromium 98 and onward, there is a new [`auto`](https://drafts.csswg.org/css-sizing-4/#valdef-contain-intrinsic-width-auto-length) keyword for `contain-intrinsic-size`.
-When specified, the browser will remember the last-rendered size, if any, and use that instead of the developer-provided placeholder sizing.
+When specified, the browser will remember the last-rendered size, if any, and use that instead of the developer-provided placeholder size.
 For example, if you specified `contain-intrinsic-size: auto 300px`, the element will start out with a `300px` intrinsic sizing in each dimension, but once the element's contents are rendered, it will retain the rendered intrinsic sizing.
 Any subsequent rendering resizes will also be remembered.
 This means that if you